search ]

 • Shipping: If checked, the tax rate applies to shipping as well.

-You can import or export tax rates in bulk using the built-in CSV tools, saving time when setting up taxes for multiple regions.
+You can import or export tax rates in bulk using the built-in CSV tools.
+This saves significant time when setting up taxes for multiple regions.

 Sign up for our monthly Newsletter